Visual content is big news for getting your business seen, shared, and selling, which is why we love pinning on Pinterest for business.

 You might like to document an event, launch, or some behind the scenes info with images and pin them on a board.
-(Check out how Brand Republic documented the Starbucks free latte and extra shot promo on Pinterest as an example).

 You could also group ideas and concepts on boards to inspire others and encourage social interaction.
 For example, pin your inspirations, your work in progress, mood boards, themed collections, sales items.